International Rights Advocates v. Apple, Microsoft, Dell, Tesla: Venue and jurisdiction

+Alleged violations

+The 2016 Amnesty International report shows that children work in Congo mines and are especially vulnerable to harsh working circumstances, such as carrying 20-40 kilogram sacks of cobalt for 10–12 hours per day on awful roads.
+This report also states that children are exposed to sexual harassment and abuse.
+In 2018, a sixteen-year-old boy was involved in an accident caused by a tunnel collapse, which left his left leg paralyzed.
+Another tunnel accident occurred in 2017 where 17 dead bodies were found, and others were unable to be retrieved.
+The plaintiff claimed that Tesla, Apple, Microsoft, Dell, and Google's inability to provide resources and regulations for safe mining activities makes them equally responsible for these human rights violations.
+A major allegation was that these corporations were aware of the conditions of workers at the mines the cobalt they use came.

-Defendants responses
+Defendants' responses

 After the lawsuit was filed against these companies, the respondents moved forward by stating their company's ethics and code of conduct.
-Apple declined to respond or comment about the lawsuit allegations.
-Apple also told CNN Business that the company “remains deeply committed to the responsible sourcing of materials into our products.”
-Apple also shared their full list of cobalt refiners and stated that they do not purchase the cobalt from supply chains that do not meet their standards.
+Apple declined to respond or comment on the lawsuit allegations.
+Apple also told CNN Business that the company "remains deeply committed to the responsible sourcing of materials into our products."
+Apple also shared its full list of cobalt refiners and stated that they do not purchase the cobalt from supply chains that do not meet its standards.
 They also mentioned the refiners they removed from their chains in 2019.
-Dell stated that they are “committed to the responsible sourcing of minerals” and upholding the human rights of workers.
-They also claimed that they have “never knowingly sourced operations using any form of involuntary labor, fraudulent recruiting practices or child labor.”
+Dell stated that they are "committed to the responsible sourcing of minerals" and upholding the human rights of workers.
+Dell also claimed that they have "never knowingly sourced operations using any form of involuntary labor, fraudulent recruiting practices or child labor."
 Along with this statement, they claim to have eliminated supply chains if any transgression has been seen.
 Google has responded by saying that they have been working with industry and supply groups to eliminate the problem.
-Microsoft and Tesla did not comment on the allegations presented by the International Rights Advocates group.
-The defendants also claim to have “voluntary programs” to put a stop to the utilization of forced and child labor in their supply chains.
+Microsoft and Tesla did not comment on the allegations presented by the International Rights Advocates Group.
+The defendants also claim to have "voluntary programs" to put a stop to the utilization of forced and child labor in their supply chains.